MultiCraft/repixture/mods/rp_mobs/API.md

 * `description`: Short mob name used for display purposes
 * `drops`: Table of itemstrings to be dropped when the mob dies
+* `decider(self)`: Function that is supposed to be called when the task queue is empty. `self` is the mob object.
+You can add new tasks here.
 * `entity_definition`: Entity definition table

 ### `rp_mobs.drop_death_items(mob, pos)`